 SOUTH AUSTRALIA HAS THE FIFTH LARGEST DEPOSIT OF GOLD, fourth largest deposit of copper and the largest single deposit of uranium in the world.
 It may yet be found to have the world’s largest underdeveloped iron resource.

-The state’s copper is waiting for its second crowning.
+The state’s copper is waiting for its second crowning in the 21st Century.
 Copper was found near Kapunda in 1842.
 In 1845, even larger deposits of copper were discovered at Burra Burra which brought wealth to the Adelaide shopkeepers who invested in the mine.

 The founding South Australian Company was looking at mineral possibilities in the colony even before settlement in 1836 when it appointed the German Johannes Menge as mine and quarry agent and geologist.

 Menge was Australia’s first geologist and has been called the father of Australian mineral exploration.
 He travelled widely and helped make the first significant cooper find.

 South Australia’s early colonial administrators also played an early role in describing the colony’s geology.